tripplea-sg/mysqlsh/group_replication/Future-Development/Readme.md

 3. Broker does not contain any data, so expected to be very small and easy to maintain (backup / restore)
 4. Broker will have adminAPI to orchestrate site switchover
 5. Broker will have adminAPI to orchestrate DR scenario
-6. Using only MySQL Shell
+6. Using only MySQL Shell and a MySQL instance for repository